-In a big data ecosystem there are many different SQL engines: Presto (Trino), Hive, Impala etc. I would highly recommend to invest some time to master SQL.
+In a big data ecosystem, there are many different SQL engines: Presto (Trino), Hive, Impala, etc. I would highly recommend investing some time to master SQL.

 The best resources on SQL are Modern SQL and Use The Index, Luke!
-Practice makes perfect that is why go to Leetcode Databases problemset and start practicing 💪 By the way, do not forget to read my article on SQL window functions as well.
+Practice makes perfect that is why go to the Leetcode Databasesproblem set and start practicing 💪.
+By the way, do not forget to read my article on SQL window functions as well.

 Speaking about other 2 languages, many big data systems are written in Java or Scala:

 - Apache Spark (Scala)